 “The people in migration turned us over to the cartels,” he said.
 “They know what they are doing.
 They don’t care if you’re killed or not.”

-Mexico’s Institute of Migration, which is in charge of carrying out Mexico’s immigration policies, said that it is “committed to combating any behavior that violates the rights and integrity of migrants,” and that it has not received any recent complaints regarding Mexican immigration officials turning migrants over to cartels or turning a blind eye to their kidnapping.
+Mexico’s Institute of Migration, which is in charge of carrying out Mexico’s immigration policies, said it is “committed to combating any behavior that violates the rights and integrity of migrants,” and that it has not received any recent complaints regarding Mexican immigration officials turning migrants over to cartels or turning a blind eye to their kidnapping.

 Foreign Minister Marcelo Ebrard downplayed the issue on Thursday, saying he didn’t see the kidnapping of migrants “as a massive phenomenon.”
 But minutes later, Mexican President Andrés Manuel López Obrador said the government was attentive to the issue.
 “The more migrants that arrive at the [border], the more criminal groups there are, and the higher the risks.”